zonneplan/KiBot/README.md

                   If empty we use the name of the KiCad project.
                   The default template uses it for things like the page title.
         - `repository`: [string=''] URL of the repository.
 Will be passed to the template.
+                        If empty we will try to find it using `git remote get-url origin`.
+                        The default template uses it to create an URL for the current commit.
         - `resources`: [string|list(string)='']  A list of file name patterns for additional resources to be included.
                        I.e. images referenced in description.
                        They will be copied relative to the output dir.